yapjayann/dbms_benchmark/README.md

 ## 📦 Requirements

 > 💡 This project was developed on WSL, but no WSL is needed for Windows users.
-Just install Docker Desktop and Python.
+Only Docker and Python are mandatory.

 ### ✅ Install These Tools